 If you use “however” to mean “no matter how”, a comma is not required.

-However many times I write this, it’s never easy.
+However many times I write this, it is never easy.

 -ise and -ize

-Use “-ise”, not “-ize” as a word ending.
+Use “-ise”, not “-ize” as a word ending, unless it is a proper noun.
 The Oxford English Dictionary uses “-ize”, please ignore this.

 Use “born outside marriage”.

 “Imply” is to insinuate, signify or hint